 Being able to answer the aforementioned questions will help you get organized.
-By the time you answers these questions, you will have probably already received a study guide from your professor.
+By the time you answer these questions, you will have probably already received a study guide from your professor.
 However, please be aware that not all professors provide a study guide.
 Planning a realistic study schedule is the next crucial step when studying for finals.
-Middle Tennessee State University and US News & World Report recommend the following tips:
+We recommend the following tips:

 - Blocking out time for these activities:

-- Classes (It’s extremely important to attend all of your classes prior to the final exam in order to find out additional information).
+- Class (it’s extremely important to attend all your classes before the final exam to find out additional information).

 - Personal readiness

 - Considering the characteristics of each exam and allotting your study time accordingly